JIC-CSB/kilombo/README.md

 cd orbit
 make     # or make -f Makefile.osx on OSX
 ./orbit -b start_positions.json

+The example makefiles are set up to build the code for the simulator by default.
+By running
+    make hex
+the same source code is compiled for the real Kilobot.
+This requires the avr-gcc toolchain and the official Kilolib to be installed (see prerequisites above).
+The path to Kilolib needs to be specified in the Makefile.

 Note: the simulator uses the [SDL_GFX library](http://cms.ferzkopp.net/index.php/software/13-sdl-gfx)